Withdrawal from the European Union: Italy

-Netherlands (Nexit)
+Netherlands

 In the Netherlands, the main party advocating for a withdrawal is Forum for Democracy, additionally Party for Freedom also supports a withdrawal from the European Union.

-Poland (Polexit)
+Poland

 In Poland, the far-right party Confederation Liberty and Independence is against the membership of the country in the European Union.
 Following the 2023 Polish parliamentary election, the party has eighteen (out of 460) members of the Sejm, zero members of the Senate, zero members of the European Parliament and one member of a Regional Assembly - this being an increase of seven members in the Sejm and one in regional assemblies since the previous election.

-Romania (Roexit)
+Romania

 In Romania, the small right-wing party Noua Dreaptă opposes Romania's membership of the European Union and NATO.
 At the end of 2020, the party had no members of the national assembly or in the European Parliament.
 By December 2020, the fellow Eurosceptic and far-right party Alliance for the Union of Romanians (AUR) entered the parliament for the first time and became the 4th largest party in the country, although it is unclear whether the party supports leaving the EU or not.